Neural Fields as World Models: Results

 Why does spatial structure help?
-The neural field's dynamics function as a spatial integrator: position and velocity are encoded directly in the topology, and the learned kernel implements discrete integration over time.
+The neural field's dynamics function as a spatial integrator: position and velocity are represented in the location and movement of activity, and the learned kernel implements discrete integration over time.
 In latent-space models, these quantities must be disentangled from a compressed representation.
-Spatial inductive bias provides a natural coordinate system for physics, allowing the policy to exploit spatial features directly rather than learning to decode them from an arbitrary latent space.
+The policy can therefore read spatial features directly from the field, rather than learning to decode them from a latent vector.

-The neural field world model is directly interpretable in a way that latent-space models are not.
-One can watch the field dynamics unfold in each channel, observe how motor commands transform the spatial state, and gain intuition for what the model has learned.
-The ball's predicted position is literally where activity appears in the field, not an abstract vector requiring decoding.